duongnghiephuy/online_food_store_web/README.md

 ## Process

-The aim is to learn, build from sratch without installing dependencies.
+The aim is to learn, build from scratch without installing dependencies.
 The website should be light, fast, with basic authorization for admin, basic admin management for products displayed and orders (by SQL).
 I know now that this is full of holes...

 <br>I remembered giving up web development after learning programming in C and some basic embedded.
 <br>At that time, I didn't know what to look for, how to plan my study and was simply overwhemled by the internet, by the sheer complexity and vast amount of technology :dizzy_face:.
 I dabbled in some HTML, some CSS on interactive website.
 It felt like I'm not learning anything to make a website.